cepthomas/SbotPdb/README.md

 ![Plugin Pdb](cli1.png)

+## Usage

 Typical usage is demonstrated with [example](https://github.com/cepthomas/SbotPdb/blob/main/example.py).
 It's usually handy to add a command like this in one of your menus:
 ```json
 { "caption": "Run pdb example", "command": "sbot_pdb_example" },
 ```

+To use in your plugin the easiest thing is:
+- Copy `sbot_pdb.py` into your plugin directory.
+- Add this at the place you want to break:

+  `from . import sbot_pdb; sbot_pdb.breakpoint()`
+- Run your client.
+- Run your plugin.

 ## Fancy Client